 Clefting of the lip and palate is usually visible during the baby’s first examination.
 One exception is a submucous cleft where there are abnormalities in the hard or soft palate that remain covered by a smooth, unbroken lining of the mouth.
 A child with cleft lip or palate is often referred to a multidisciplinary team of experts for treatment.
 The team may include: an ENT (ear, nose, and throat) specialist (or otolaryngologist), plastic surgeon, oral surgeon, speech pathologist, pediatric dentist, orthodontist, audiologist, geneticist, pediatrician, nutritionist, and psychologist/social worker.

 The complications of cleft lip and cleft palate can vary greatly depending on the degree and location of the cleft.
 They can include some or all the following:

-Treatment of clefts is highly individual, depending on the overall health of the child and the severity and location of the cleft(s).
+At South Florida ENT Associates in Pembroke Pines Treatment of cleft lip and cleft palate is highly individual, depending on the overall health of the child and the severity and location of the cleft(s).
 Multiple surgeries and long-term follow up are often necessary.
 Because clefts can interfere with physical, language, and psychological development, treatment is recommended as early as possible.

 Surgery to repair a cleft lip is usually done between 10- and 12-weeks-old.
 The cleft palate repair procedure, called “palatoplasy,” is done between nine and 18 months.
 Additional surgeries are often needed to achieve the best results.
 In addition to surgery, the child may receive follow-up care from members of the multidisciplinary team for speech, dental, or other developmental issues.